Table of Contents

 The HRBP role

-Starting with an understanding of the role of the HRBP and how it differs from that of other HR roles, it becomes clear how those occupying the HRBP should spend their time.
+Starting with an understanding of the role of the HRBP and how it differs from other HR roles, it becomes clear how HRBPs should spend their time.
 The role is designed to be a primary resource on people and talent strategies for an assigned part of the organization.
 As well as one can manage it, the HRBP acts as a communicator and distributor of business requirements to various HR Centers of Excellence (COE) and functions, thus enabling their requirements and issues to be blended with those of other parts of the organization to establish function-specific programming that addresses the needs of the broader organization.
 The specialized issues that require highly tailored and integrated responses are generally handled by the HRBP, which leads the effort, using resources from the COEs as needed to assess a situation, develop a response and action plan, and execute it to resolve the talent or business challenges.

 Key contributions from HR Business Partners include: